MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 1. From the **Log Analytics workspaces** drop-down menu, select the Log analytic workspace that you created earlier.
 1. Select **Create**, then **Configure**.

-   >**Note**: This deployment will take a few minutes.
+   >**Note**: This deployment may take some time.
 Continue with other tasks and you can return to this later.

 #### Task 4: Enable Monitoring with Windows Updates